AliceHan256/Week-1-Homework/README.md

 ## Results

 By the 1st of Sep 2020, there have been 1,498,823 live websites around the world, and there are 3.6% of the Top 1m websites using Shopify.
 BuiltWith's data confirms the worldwide sales realized through Shopify is $135B.
 Shopify is popular in all English-speaking markets.
-It reaches nearly 300% within 4 months in 2020 for Shopify's stock value.
+Shopify's stock value increased nearly 300% within 4 months in 2020.

 Core metrics could measure a company's success from aspects of popularity, number of market shares, user-frendly, simple, customer focus, multilingual interface, and the ability to adapt to market changes.